GreenDelta/olca-app/README.md

 (select the olca/olca-app directory).
 You should now see the olca-app, alca-app-build, and olca-app-runtime projects in your Eclipse workspace.

 ####Build the Eclipse runtime
 Within Eclipse right-click on the `olca-app-runtime/build.xml` file and select `Run as.../Ant build`.
 This will download the RCP platform on which openLCA is built.
-When this script is finished (note that this could take a while) open the file `olca-app-runtime/platform.target` within Eclipse and click on 'Set as target platform' on the top right of the editor.
+When this script is finished (note that this could take a while) open the file `olca-app-runtime/platform.target` within Eclipse.
+Modify the current location to an absolute path which points to the `olca-app-runtime/platform` folder.
+After this click on 'Set as target platform' on the top right of the editor.

 After this, go back to the command line and navigate to the `olca-app/olca-app` folder: